MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 	  // array1: [5,8,2,10]
 	  // array2: [5,8,2,10]

 In the first line we create an array.
 Since `NSMutableArray` is a reference type, we are storing a *reference* to the array inside of the variable `array1`.
 Then we create a second variable `array2` and assign `array1` one to it.
 In this step the *reference* stored in `array1` gets copied into `array2`.
 Now `array1` and `array2` are referencing the same array object.
 If we change the array object through either of these two variables, the *same* array is modified.
-That means that the changes are reflected in both variables, even if the modification only happend through one of the two variables.
+That means that the changes are reflected in both variables, even if the modification only happened through one of the two variables.
 A reference type can be referenced by multiple owners.
 Here's an illustration of what the ownership looks like after the four lines of code above:

 ![](reference_types.png)